dshukertjr/spot/README.md

 alter table public.likes enable row level security;
 create policy "Likes are viewable by everyone. " on public.likes for select using (true);
-create policy "Users can insert their own likes." on public.likes for insert with check (auth.uid() = liked_uid);
+create policy "Users can insert their own likes." on public.likes for insert with check (auth.uid() = user_id);
-create policy "Users can delete own likes." on public.likes for delete using (auth.uid() = liked_uid);
+create policy "Users can delete own likes." on public.likes for delete using (auth.uid() = user_id);

 create table if not exists public.follow (
-    following_user_id uuid references public.users not null,
-    followed_user_id uuid references public.users not null,
-    followed_at timestamp with time zone default timezone('utc' :: text, now()) not null, primary key (following_user_id, followed_user_id)
+    following_user_id uuid references public.users on delete cascade not null, followed_user_id uuid references public.users on delete cascade not null, followed_at timestamp with time zone default timezone('utc' :: text, now()) not null, primary key (following_user_id, followed_user_id) );
-);